This article is updated frequently as titles leave and enter HBO Max. *New additions are indicated with an asterisk.

 Is this one of those nights when the whole family wants to watch a movie together?
 Or maybe you want something to distract the littles one tonight?
 The deep HBO Max catalog that can draw on classic cinema and years of Warner Bros. history allows its family section to be one of the richest out there too, offering a little something for everybody in just the 20 movies below.
 We will keep this list constantly updated, so come back often for new recommendations for the whole family on HBO Max.

 Runtime: 1 hour, 34 minutes

 Director: Bob Clark

 It doesn’t have to be Christmas time to enjoy one of the most beloved holiday films in history.
-Bob Clark directed this 1983 slice of nostalgia that didn’t make much of an impact when it was released but became a massive hit in the eras of VHS and seasonal cable showing.
-Peter Billingsley, Melinda Dillon, and Darren McGavin star in the sweet and hysterical story of an average American family around Christmas time.
+Bob Clark directed a slice of nostalgia that didn’t make much of an impact when it was released but has become a massive hit in the eras of VHS and seasonal cable showings that turned it into an all-time favorite.
+Peter Billingsley, Melinda Dillon, and Darren McGavin star in this sweet and hysterical story of an average American family around Christmas time.

 Runtime: 1hr 54m

 Director: Richard Donner

 Richard Donner’s adventure film became one of the most beloved original properties of the decade with its family fun mixed with legitimate scares.
 The story of a group of kids who try to save their homes from foreclosure and discover an old treasure map in the process blends humor and action in a way that doesn’t really happen in family movies anymore.
 It’s held up wonderfully.

 George Miller would have a place in movie history if he only made the Mad Max movies, but he also directed two pairs of family classics in the Babe movies and the Happy Feet movies, tales of a penguin who needs to learn his heartsong.
 The winner of the Oscar for Best Animated Film, this is a joyous musical, and the sequel is arguably just as good.
 Note: the second film is also on HBO Max.